 Offering one of the most stunning views of the Long Island Sound with Connecticut in the distance, Sunken Meadow State Park has a wide range of topography that sustains a variety of flora and fauna.
-The three miles of beach meets tall, glacier-formed bluffs at the west end of the shoreline.
-A man-made dam separates the park's brackish creek and marshes from the tidal flats.
+Three lovely bridges stretch over Sunken Meadow Creek as it runs from the interior of the park to tidal flats at the mouth of the Nissequogue river.
 South of the flats are acres of undeveloped and heavily wooded rolling hills.

 Among the most popular picnic parks on Long Island, Sunken Meadow hosts millions of people each year partaking of family and group outings.
 Pick-up sports are enjoyed on the ball fields and several informal open lawn areas.
 Swimming here is truly family-oriented in the generally calm waters of the Sound.
 Many people enjoy the health benefits of measured walks along the ¾ mile boardwalk.
 Cross country running events are held over the hilly running course.
 The park is the northern terminus of the Long Island Greenbelt trail for hiking.

 From Field 3 at the eastern portion of park, launching is available for windsurfing, kayaking, stand-up paddle boarding, and canoeing.